 How to build your employer brand

-This language and branding needs to filter down from the top of the company, from leadership, to the bottom.
-Familiarize your leadership with the language, ideology and identity that you’re working to communicate with prospective talent.
+Figure out the answers to these questions and communicate them clearly on your website, social media, brand communications, and especially in the language your company uses daily.
+This language and branding need to filter down from the top of the company—from leadership—to the bottom.
+Familiarize your leadership with the language, ideology, and identity that you’re working to communicate with prospective talent.

 Don’t be tone-deaf.
 Keep your company relevant by interacting not only on platforms where prospective and existing employees already participate but add another layer by staying in tune with what’s going on in the world.